 In addition to progression search, there is another search technique we can use to determine plan existence if we assume that the number of reachable task networks under progression and state combinations are bounded (e.g. primitive, acyclic, regular and tail-recursive problems).
+In contrast to progression search or forward search, bounded graph search can be viewed as backwards search with the additional assumption that the search space is bounded.
+This will be helpful for complexity analysis later as AND/OR search, which incurs additional complexity, is no longer required.

-The main idea is that we can generate a bounded search space in the form of a graph (in contrast to a search tree) for a FONDMP HTN problem.
-Another way of interpreting this is that we compile a FOND^{MP} HTN problem into a state transition system with initial and goal states and solve the compiled problem similarly to how Cimatti et al. (2003) generates the whole search space as a graph for a non-hierarchical FOND planning problem and uses such graph to solve the problem.
-Specifically, let $\langle S, A, I, G \rangle$ be a state transition system with S a set of states, $A \subseteq S \times 2^S$ a set of nondeterministic actions defined with an action defined as a tuple $(s{\alpha}, \{s_1, \dots, s_n\})$ which when applied in s{α} can progress to any of the states s_1 to s_n .
+The main idea is that we can generate a bounded search space in the form of a graph for a FOND^{MP} HTN problem.
+Another way of interpreting this is that we compile a FOND^{MP} HTN problem into a state transition system with initial and goal states and solve the compiled problem similarly to how Cimatti et al. (2003) generates the whole search space as a graph for a non-hierarchical FOND planning problem.
+Specifically, let $\langle S, A, I, G \rangle$ be a state transition system with S a set of states, $A \subseteq S \times 2^S$ a set of nondeterministic actions defined with an action defined as a tuple $(s{\alpha}, \{s_1, \ldots, s_n\})$ which when applied in s{α} can progress to any of the states s_1 to s_n .
 Next, we have $I \in S$ an initial state and $G \subseteq S$ a set of goal states.
-The definitions of strong and strong cyclic solutions are similar to that for propositional planning.
+The definitions of strong and strong cyclic solutions are similar to that for nondeterministic non-hierarchical planning.

 To compile a FOND^{MP} HTN problem into such a system $\langle S, A, I, G \rangle$, we begin by letting S be the set of all possible reachable task networks and state tuples.
-Specifically, the set of reachable task networks TN_R for a problem is defined to be the set of task networks that can be obtained from the initial task network by applying a sequence of first tasks or methods, quotient out by isomorphism.
-To minimise the size of TN_R , we apply methods to compound tasks which have no predecessors.
-We will call S the set of subproblems given that they can be viewed as HTN problems with the same domain D and their task networks are part of a solution to the initial task network.
+Specifically, the set of reachable task networks TN_R for a problem is defined to be the set of task networks that can be obtained from the initial task network by applying a sequence of first primitive tasks or methods for first compound tasks, quotient out by isomorphism.
+We will call S the set of subproblems given that they can be viewed as HTN problems with the same domain \mathcal{D} and their task networks are part of a solution to the initial task network.

 To consider an example, suppose we have a regular HTN problem.
-Then TN_R includes the initial task network tn_I , the task networks for each method and all task networks that can be reached from tn_I by some number of primitive or compound task application.
-This is because under a canonical progression algorithm, we have at most one compound task in the current task network, meaning that all task networks must be some sub task network of a task network in method.
-Thus for regular problems, TN_R is bounded exponentially.
+Then TN_R includes the initial task network tn_I , the task networks for each method and all task networks that can be reached from tn_I under progression.
+Since regular problems have at most one compound task in the current task network, TN_R is bounded exponentially corresponding to exponentially many linearisations of these task networks.